-- Stay away from words like gold and warm, as when requested this could be dangerous.
+- Stay away from words like gold and warm, as when requested, this could be dangerous.
 Warm is orange, and if you hate yellow, you hate gold.
-If your fear is too green, just say that you veer away from color that looks dull or drab.

 - If you hate toner, know what it is is, and maybe why you hate it.
-If you’re a brunette, and your BFF who is Barbie blonde hated a toner 3 years ago at a salon she hated, and she told you about it, then you don’t know what toner is!
+If you’re a brunette, and your BFF who is Barbie blonde hated a toner three years ago at a salon, and she told you about it, then you don’t know what toner is.

-- Figure out if you like a more solid look or more dimensional beachy hair.
+- Figure out if you like a more solid look or more dimensional hair.

 - Know fad phrases.
-Don’t ask for ‘tortoise shell,’ unless you get the concept.
+Don’t ask for “tortoise shell,” unless you get the concept.
 Trendy isn’t always right for every client.
-Know if you veer towards a more natural look, verses something more outside the box, no pun intended.
+Know if you veer towards a more natural look, versus something more outside the box.

 Be honest with all of your answers.
-I always say, “There is no wrong answer, nothing you say during this consultation will make me chose one color from the next.
-I need to know so the client will leave happy, liking the colors. and come back raving about their experience and become lifetime clients. “
+“There is no wrong answer, nothing you say during this consultation will make me chose one color from the next.
+I need to know so the client will leave happy, liking the colors, and come back raving about their experience and become lifetime clients,” Dana says.

-If you are getting highlights, you MUST come in with clean hair.
+If you are getting highlights, you must come in with clean hair.
 The oil from your scalp will prevent highlights from lifting.
-I like to see the hair clean to get the best gauge on how dark the root actually is.
+Dana shares she “likes to see the hair clean to get the best gauge on how dark the root actually is.“

 If you are getting a single process color, you may come in with dirty hair.
 This will prevent your scalp from overstimulation so you are more comfortable during your appointment.

-- If you know you have a lot of hair, pick an early appointment Wednesday or Thursday as it’s usually a calmer environment in the salon.
+- If you know you have a lot of hair, pick an early appointment.
+Wednesday or Thursday is great, as it’s usually a calmer environment in the salon.
 That way you know you will get your colorist’s undivided attention.

 - If you want a better experience or it’s your first time to a salon, don’t go on a Saturday.